HL7/fhir-saner/input/pagecontent/measure_group_covid19_deaths.md

     .select(subject).resolve()
  """
 ```
-Again, note the use of of nested iif() calls in the query to ensure short-circuit evaluation.
+Again, note the use of nested iif() calls in the query to ensure short-circuit evaluation.
 ```
  * with group[2].population[2].criteria do
  ** name = "CumC19Died"